 - Submit to OPI the following:

 Administrator candidates must meet these requirements to be recommended for the Class 3 Superintendent license:

-- Refer to OPI's Class 3 Administrator License Superintendent webpage for additional information.
+- Refer to OPI's Class 3 Administrator License Superintendent webpage for all required documents to submit.

 - Visit the Educational Leadership School Superintendent Certificate Program webpage for additional information on this endorsement.